kirtan-desai/Mobility-Analytics-Hackathon-Analytics-Vidhya/README.md

 # Mobility-Analytics-Hackathon-Analytics-Vidhya
-Solution for Mobility Analytics Multilabel Classification problem
+Solution for Mobility Analytics Multilabel Classification problem in which we had to predict the surge type of each trip.